dafyddcrosby/docs.daveops.net/chromium.md

+---
-# Chromium
+title: Chromium
+---

 SHIFT-ESC - see which tabs are chewing up the most CPU/memory